MicrosoftDocs/entra-docs/docs/architecture/permissions-manage-ops-guide-two.md

 * **Available roles and policies for users to request**: Use role and policy filters to specify what users can request.
 Prevent unqualified users from requesting high-risk, highly privileged roles such as Subscription Owner.
 * **Request duration limits**: Specify the maximum allowable duration for permissions acquired via Permissions On-Demand.
 Agree on a duration limit that aligns with how users request and get access to permissions.
 * **One-Time Passcode (OTP) policy**: You can require email OTPs for Requestors to create requests.
 In addition, you can require email OTPs for **Approvers** to approve or reject requests.
 Use these configurations for one or both scenarios.
 * **Auto-approvals for AWS**: As an option for Permissions On-Demand for AWS, you can configure specific policy requests to be auto-approved.
-Adding common, low-risk policies to your auto-approval list helps save time for Requestors and **Approvers**.
+For example, you can add common, low-risk policies to your auto-approval list and help save time for Requestors and **Approvers**.

 Learn to [make setting selections for requests and auto-approvals](~/permissions-management/ui-remediation.md).